Phil Parkinson: Bradford City

-Parkinson would follow up the groundbreaking 2012–13 cup upsets with a historic 4–2 victory over Chelsea at Stamford Bridge.
-Bradford City went 2–0 in the first half, but fought back in stunning fashion to record what Robbie Fowler called the "greatest FA Cup upset of all time".
-Fans of Bradford City have gone on to call him, the real "special one" following the win at Stamford Bridge.
+Parkinson would follow up the groundbreaking 2012–13 cup upsets with a historic 4–2 victory over Chelsea in the FA Cup at Stamford Bridge on 24 January 2015.
+Bradford City went 2–0 down in the first half, but fought back in stunning fashion to record what Robbie Fowler called the "greatest FA Cup upset of all time".
+Fans of Bradford City have gone on to call him the real "special one" following the win at Stamford Bridge.
 Bradford are still the only team, at any level, to have ever overcome a 2–0 deficit at Stamford Bridge and win during the reign of José Mourinho.
 Mourinho entered the Bradford dressing room after the game and shook the hand of every player as a sign of his respect.

-Bradford City followed up their historic victory against Chelsea with a 2–0 win in the 5th round at home to Sunderland on 15 February 2015.
+Bradford City followed up their historic victory against Chelsea with a 2–0 win in the fifth round at home to Sunderland on 15 February 2015.
 Their cup run ended in the quarter-final with a 3–0 defeat to Championship side Reading on 16 March.

 Bradford reached the League One play-offs in the 2015–16 season under Parkinson's management, but exited at the semi-finals after being beaten 4–2 on aggregate over two legs by Millwall.

-Parkinson was the fifth longest serving manager in English league football at the conclusion of the 2015–16 season, having been with Bradford for 4 years and 286 days.
+Parkinson was the fifth-longest-serving manager in English league football at the conclusion of the 2015–16 season, having been with Bradford for four years and 286 days.
 His time in charge of the club came to an end in June 2016, however, as Parkinson left Bradford to join Bolton Wanderers, who had recently been relegated into League One.

 Bolton Wanderers

 On 10 June 2016, both Parkinson and assistant manager Steve Parkin signed two-year deals to join Bradford's fellow League One side Bolton, thus ending Wanderers' three-month search for a replacement for Neil Lennon.
 Parkinson led Bolton to an unbeaten first month of the season, topping the table and winning League One's August Manager of the Month award.
 This was Bolton's best start to a season in 82 years.
-After failing to win any games in September, Parkinson was named manager of the month again for October - his second in the first three months of the season.
+After failing to win any games in September, Parkinson was named manager of the month again for October – his second in the first three months of the season.
 Parkinson won the award for the third time that season in March 2017, with Bolton seven points clear of third place.

 Bolton ended the season with a 3–0 win against Peterborough United which was enough to seal promotion back to the Championship at the first attempt as runners up.
 Bolton finished on 86 points, four points ahead of Scunthorpe United in third.
 Promotion was achieved in spite of the club being under a transfer embargo imposed by the EFL, with Bolton limited to free transfers and short-term loan deals, whilst remaining under a pre-determined wage cap.